 The ILO is a tripartite UN agency uniting member governments, employers and workers in common pursuit of social justice and internationally recognized human and labour rights.
 We incorporate several ILO standards (e.g., child/forced labour, Indigenous and tribal People’s issues, minimum wage, overtime and working ages) into our Management Standards and practices.

 The ISO 14001 environmental management standards exist to help organizations manage impacts on air, water or land.
-We have adopted ISO 14001 at 10 of our 12 operations.
+Eight of our nine operations are certified to ISO 14001 for their environmental management systems.